tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/what-are-makefiles.md

   - /use/makefiles
 ---

+## Learning goals

+- Understand the fundamental elements of a makefile: targets, prerequisites, and instructions.
+- Dive into advanced use cases, including directory naming, phony targets, variable utilization, and executing make through `.bat` files.
+- Recognize the significance and functionality of make for automating tasks in reproducible research.

 ## Overview

 Makefiles are instructions ("rules") for a computer on how to build "stuff".
 Think of makefiles as a recipe you may know from cooking ("Baking a cake: First, take some flour, then add milk [...]") - but then for computers.